elek/flekszible/docs/content/reference.md

 ##  `flekszible.yaml` (DEPRECTATED)

 You can also use `flekszible.yaml` instead of `Flekszible` descriptor.
-The only difference is that in this case the kubernetes resource files will be imported from the same directory and not from the `./resources`.
+The only difference is that in this case the Kubernetes resource files will be imported from the same directory and not from the `./resources`.
 Usually it's used by reusable apps/components where the current directory is not used as output.

 # Imports